Musical Miles Podcast Real Roads. Real Songs. Real Stories.

 filler@godaddy.com

-Established in July of 2024, the Musical Miles Podcast was born from a simple suggestion by our daughter, Kallie, after Byron unexpectedly found himself retired from a longtime career as a manufacturing executive.
-When she asked, “What are you going to do now, Dad?” his honest response was, “I have no idea.”
-Without hesitation, Kallie replied, “I think you and Mom (Shanda) should start a podcast.”
+Established in July of 2024, the Musical Miles Podcast was inspired by a simple suggestion from our daughter, Kallie, after Byron unexpectedly found himself retired from a longtime career as a manufacturing executive.
+When she asked, "What are you going to do now, Dad?" his honest response was, "I have no idea."
+Without hesitation, Kallie replied, "I think you and Mom (Shanda) should start a musical podcast."

-What began as a spontaneous idea quickly turned into an exciting new chapter neither of us saw coming.
-After decades spent traveling to concerts, festivals, rodeos, and songwriter events together, we realized music had been preparing us for this journey all along.
+What began as a spontaneous idea quickly turned into an exciting new chapter neither of us anticipated.
+After decades spent traveling to concerts, festivals, rodeos, and songwriter events together, we realized that music had been preparing us for this journey all along, paving the way for our own milesofmusik.

 What started as an unexpected leap of faith soon became a passion-driven journey centered around music, storytelling, travel, and the relationships built along the way.
-Today, Musical Miles Podcast continues to celebrate the artists, songwriters, venues, and fans who make the live music experience unforgettable.
+Today, the Musical Miles Podcast continues to celebrate the artists, songwriters, venues, and fans who make the live music experience unforgettable, standing out among other musical podcasts.

 First, we had to decide exactly what our podcast would be about.
-That may have been the easiest decision of all, because throughout our 44-year marriage we’ve shared a deep love for music — especially live music.
+That may have been the easiest decision, because throughout our 44-year marriage we’ve shared a deep love for music — especially live music.
 From small-town fairs and songwriter rounds to legendary venues and major music festivals, music has always been part of our journey together.

 Along the way, we realized that the perfect musical equation is built around four distinct components: